Kenjiro Yamashita: Family

 Yamashita is a descendant of famous Japanese ceramist Kiyomizu Rokubei IV.
 He has an older brother.

-On 26 July 2021, it was announced that Yamashita has married model Aya Asahina.
+On 26 July 2021, it was announced that Yamashita had married actress Aya Asahina.

+In December 2023, Asahina revealed that she was expecting the couple's first child.
+The couple jointly announced through their official social media accounts that they had welcomed the birth of their first child, a son, on March 25, 2024.

 Hobbies

-Yamashita is a man known for having various hobbies, and he even said that he wanted to be a second George Tokoro, who is also known for having a diversity of hobbies.
+Yamashita is known for having various hobbies, and he has said that he wants to be a second George Tokoro, who is also known for having a diversity of hobbies.

 Fishing

 One of Yamashita's biggest enthusiasms is fishing, especially Bass fishing.
 He started Bass Fishing when he was in elementary school under the influence of manga Grander Musashi, and his love for fishing grew deeper as he grew up.
 He had even considered becoming a professional angler.
 In 2019, he got a boating license so that he could drive his own boat when fishing.

-What's more, he promoted fishing enthusiastically in both his radio programs, Sandaime J Soul Brothers Yamashita Kenjiro's All Night Nippon and Sandaime J Soul Brothers Yamashita Kenjiro's Zero Base, apart from his SNS account.
+He promoted fishing enthusiastically in both his radio programs, Sandaime J Soul Brothers Yamashita Kenjiro's All Night Nippon and Sandaime J Soul Brothers Yamashita Kenjiro's Zero Base, apart from his SNS account.
 He won the "Cool Anglers Award 2019" and "Cool Anglers Award 2020" for his passionate promotion of fishing to the public.
-He is the first person to win this award for two continuous years.
+He is the first person to win this award in two continuous years.

-He also became a Youtuber in 2019 to share his hobbies(mainly fishing) with the world.
+He became a YouTuber in 2019 to share his hobbies (mainly fishing) with the world.